Install the GitHub App

 If the status stays Pending for more than a few minutes, or shows Failed, use the action buttons on the row:

-• Configure — available when status is Ready or Failed.
-Opens the Configure sandbox dialog where you can set Install commands (run during the snapshot build) and adjust vCPU and RAM (GiB) before retrying.
+- Configure — available when status is Ready or Failed.
+Opens the Configure sandbox dialog where you can set Install commands and adjust sandbox resources before retrying.

-If Retry continues to fail, open Configure sandbox and add the install commands your repository needs (for example, npm install) before retrying.
+If Retry continues to fail, open Configure sandbox and add the install commands your repository needs before retrying.

 This error appears in the Add another sandbox panel when Obvious can't reach your GitHub installation.
 Verify that the GitHub App is still installed and not suspended on your GitHub organization, then try again.